PA Criminal Law Firm – Murder Charges

-Like most states, Pennsylvania defines first-degree murder as an unlawful killing that is both willful and premeditated.
-In Pennsylvania, the penalty for first degree murder is either life in prison without parole or death.
+Pennsylvania criminal law defines first degree murder as an unlawful killing that is both willful and premeditated.
+The penalty for first degree murder is either life in prison without parole or death.

 Second Degree Murder Defined

-Under Pennsylvania criminal laws, second degree murder is defined as an intentional killing that is not premeditated or planned, caused while in the course of committing a felony.
+Under Pennsylvania criminal law, second degree murder is defined as an intentional killing that is NOT premeditated or planned and is caused during the course of committing a felony.

-Whether you face charges for one of the above-mentioned offenses, involuntary or voluntary manslaughter, or felony murder, you need an aggressive criminal defense lawyer to help you through the complex legal issues and challenges.
-The criminal attorneys at Nenner & Namerow, P.C. act in the best interests of their clients and always look to provide the best representation possible.
+Whether you face charges for one of the above-mentioned capital offenses, involuntary or voluntary manslaughter, or felony murder, you need an aggressive criminal defense lawyer to help you through the complex legal issues and challenges.
+Firm partner David S. Nenner is rated as a Top Criminal Attorney by Super Lawyers magazine and has over 30 years of experience in criminal law.
 FREE CONSULTATIONS: (215) 564-0644

 Murder Cases & Sentencing

-At Nenner & Namerow, P.C., our skilled trial lawyers will defend and guide you through every step of the criminal process.
+The Nenner Law Firm will defend and guide you through every step of the criminal process.
 From the investigation, preliminary and other hearings, to trial and – if necessary – the appeal, we will explore every available option and fight for your rights.